secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

     1. On premise model i.e self managed<br>
     2. On cloud model

-In case of a self managed model the customer downloads the products onto his/her server and manages the product.
+In case of a self managed model the customer downloads the products onto their server and manages the product.

 In the case of the on cloud model the product is hosted on GitLab server and is available to customers through the internet.